 You won’t see the scar from the front.
 Your arms will look tight and youthful.
 Knowing what to expect helps you decide if an arm lift is right for you.

 It’s important to have realistic expectations.
 If you are considering an arm lift, you should know about the scar.
 You should feel that the benefit of fixing saggy arm skin outweighs the scar.
-For most arm lift patients, the scar is well worth having slim, attractive arms that look great in short sleeves.

 Are there any other drawbacks?